not-mentally-stable/xxpcall/README.md

 - Type: `number`
 - Must be `>= 0`
 - Must not exceed `10000`
-- Must not be infinite
+- Must not be infinite or nan
-Time in seconds to wait between failed attempts.
+time in seconds to wait between failed attempts.

 `MainFunction`
 - Type: `function`